KIT-IAI/SDM_KITModelViewer/Documentation/IFC_GeoreferenceInfo.md

 # Querying IFC georeferencing information

+This dialog provides an overview of the possible georeferencing options in an IFC models.

 Supported types of IFC georeferencing:
 - IfcMapConversion / IfcRigidOperation
 - Property sets ePset_MapConversion / ePset_RigidOperation